ClimateWavers/authentication/README.md

 ## Features

 - **Authentication Providers:** Integrates Red Hat SSO, Facebook, LinkedIn, GitHub, and Google for user authentication.
-- **Microservices Architecture:** Multiple microservices are used to enhance modularity and scalability.
 - **Token Management:** Utilizes refresh tokens for prolonged access and sends access tokens to users for accessing other microservices.
 - **Database:** Stores user data securely in the application main MariaDB database, to enable synchronise with other microservices in the application using same database